evolvedbinary/hsg-project-wiki/Publishing-New-Volumes-to-Website.md

     * Check tables
     * Check any images
     * etc.
-7. If the .epud file is appropriately formatted, upload this file to:
+7. If the .epub file is appropriately formatted, upload this file to:
   - the volume’s folder in S3, and
   - in a new subfolder entitled “ebook”
 8. After you have uploaded the .epub of the volume, open the “mobi-bound” subfolder in your Downloads.